kubevirt/kubevirt/docs/conditions.md

 ## Readiness Probe
 With a standardized set of conditions, the HCO should report the health of the overall application back to OLM and the user.
-This will be critial for sensitive operations like upgrade, because OLM needs to know it shouldn't replace an operator when it is in the middle of important work.
+This will be critical for sensitive operations like upgrade, because OLM needs to know it shouldn't replace an operator when it is in the middle of important work.